Give your simulator superpowers

 // Select Xcode

 The allCases property returns a collection type, allowing you to perform actions like forEach, filter, and map.
-It also allows you to read out the total cases, making it possible to inform your users about the expected number of onboarding pages:
+It also allows you to read out the enum count of total cases, making it possible to inform your users about the expected number of onboarding pages:

 struct OnboardingView: View {